 It is easy to design safe decision module switching logic; one can simply always use the safety controller.
-This is undesirable, however, as mission-critical objectives might be delayed or ignored since the complex controller is never used.
+This is undesirable, however, as mission-critical objectives might be delayed or ignored since the complex/smart controller is never used.
 The key challenge, which is the focus of this paper, is to reduce the conservatism in the decision module design.
 Control should not be switched too late, though, as the safety controller may not be able to safely recover the system.

 In earlier Simplex designs, the switching logic was designed in one of two ways.
-From a control theoretic perspective, verified switching logic can be synthesized from the solution of a linear matrix inequality (LMI) along with the system dynamics and constraints [2].
-Alternatively, approaches based on hybrid systems reachability can be used to produce a provably safe decision module [3].
-These earlier approaches will be reviewed in Section II.
-In this paper, we propose the use of a unified approach, where the offline LMI result is combined with an online reachability computation to produce a significantly less conservative Simplex system which is still safe.
-We elaborate on this approach and prove its safety in Section III.
+From a control theoretic perspective, verified switching logic can be synthesized from the solution of a linear matrix inequality (LMI) along with the system dynamics and constraints [Seto and Sha 1999].
+Alternatively, approaches based on hybrid systems reachability can be used to produce a provably safe decision module [Bak et al. 2011].
+These earlier approaches will be reviewed in Section 2.
+In this paper, we propose the use of a unified approach, where the offline LMI result is combined with an online reachability computation to produce a significantly less conservative Simplex system that is still safe.
+We elaborate on this approach and prove its safety in Section 3.